jouneb/credit-simulator/README.md

    The project uses a queue named `creditQueue` to handle credit applications.
 You can view it in the "Queues" section of the RabbitMQ console.

 ---

+## Improvements

+If given more time, I would:

+    - Add user authentication with login and password encryption.
+    - Encrypt sensitive data in the database (e.g., email, income, etc.).
+    - Enhance the UI with better design and user feedback.
+    - Implement more advanced features like email notifications after submitting credit requests.